Hermiedapwdrman/CH_Fishinator/firmware/esp_src/ReadMe_Components.md

     * COMPONENT_SRCDIRS :=  Additional src files needed for this component to compile, try not to use due to Brittleness

    ##### Refer to the build system documentation here: http://esp-idf.readthedocs.io/en/latest/api-guides/build-system.html

+### Configuring esp-idf or arduino-esp32 to a specific release, IE freeze SDK version.
+As both sdks are changing rapidly we might need to freeze the version to a specific realease or commit.
+1) You can do this buy navigating to the submodule and checking out a specific release
+* e.g. `cd /components/esp-idf && git checkout v2.0`
+2) When you commit the main project it will update to save the same module.

+Note this can be done in git kracken with the sub modules tab and selecting a particular commit

 TODO: Experiment with component specific build variables.
 TODO: How to include precompiled libraries and archives.